Skip to content

 Args:

-date_style (Optional[str]): The style of the date string.
-If not provided, the
+date_template: The template of the date string.
+If not provided, the default date

-default date style from the `locale_catalog` dictionary will be used.
+style from the `locale` dictionary will be used.

 Returns: